 If you would like to see Bora Bora’s underwater world, a snorkel safari permits you to swim with rays and with reef sharks.

 After breakfast, disembark Silver Explorer.

-Ship accommodation; onboard meals; butler service; complimentary beverages (select wines, champagne, spirits, bottled water, specialty coffees, juices and soft drinks); onboard gratuities (except spa and salon); Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table; 1 hour of internet access per guest/per day for passengers booked in Adventurer, Explorer, View, Vista, and Veranda Suites; unlimited internet access for passengers booked in Medallion, Silver, Grand, and Owner’s Suites.
+Ship accommodation; Wi-Fi aboard ship; onboard meals; butler service onboard ship; complimentary beverages (select wines, champagne, spirits, bottled water, specialty coffees, juices and soft drinks) onboard ship; onboard gratuities (except spa and salon); Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table.
 Subject to change without notice.